A contract is a legally enforceable agreement made between two or more people. It exists when one party makes an offer and the other party accepts it.

-A term that allows one party to sign over the contract to someone else without the other party's consent
+10. Allows one party to sign over the contract to someone else without the other party's consent

 If a business is sold and its contracts with customers are given to the new owner of the business, consumers should not find themselves in a worse situation.

-A term that limits one party's right to sue the other party
+11. Limits one party's right to sue the other party

 Limiting a consumer's right to sue a business for breach of a contract might allow the business to act in an unreasonable way towards the consumer as the business is not worried about the legal consequences.
 This is likely to be considered unfair.

-A term that restricts the evidence one party can use
+12. Restricts the evidence one party can use

 - A term that restricts the amount or type of evidence a consumer can present in court proceedings may be unfair because it limits their legal rights.
 This might discourage the consumer from taking legal action against a business.